Musa Khan Ahmadzai

-General Musa Khan Akbarzada (born 1956, in Paktia Province) is a politician in Afghanistan, serves as the governor of Ghazni province from 2010 to 2015.
+General Musa Khan Akbarzada (born 1956, in Paktia Province) is a politician in Afghanistan.
+He served as the governor of Ghazni province from 2010 to 2015.
 He is an ethnic Pashtun from the Ahmadzai tribe.
 His former careers include Consul General in Afghan consulate general in Peshawar, Pakistan, during the government of Burhanuddin Rabbani in early 1990s, after this he was appointed as Afghan Ambassador to Riyadh Kingdom of Saudi Arabia.